compgen-io/mappability/README.md

 Builds a mappability bedgraph file for a genome and base-size

-There is an option for using a separate BWA index to allow for sex-specific mappability values.
+There is an option for using a separate BWA index for the alignments.
+This options enables things like calculating mappability values for sex specific genomes without generating redundant FASTA reads.

 See example for more details.

 Requires: ngsutilsj, bwa, tabix, bgzip